Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/testintro.rst

   * **Locale:** this will only appear if the lumina-i18n package is installed.
 The current locale will be displayed as the title of the drop-down menu.
 Click the drop-down menu to select another locale for this session.
-Refer to :ref:`Session` for more information on fine-tuning the locale settings.
+Refer to :ref:`User Settings` for more information on fine-tuning the locale settings.

   * **Back:** click to return to the start menu.